vittoriofortino84/EDTOX/README.md

 gene co-expression.

 # 3. Intra tuning and optimization of the pipeline based on  different genesets from Random walk and network edges
-The top edge portion 0.02,0.03,0.05,0.1 were extracted from different networks based on topological overlap of the edges.
+The top edge portion 0.02,0.03,0.05,0.1 were extracted from different networks after sorting the weighted topological overlap of the edges.
 Each network was subjected to random walk with restart starting from the MIEs of EDCs and decoys.
 The top most visited genes 200,500,700 and 1000 were extracted and the jaccard distance beween the EDCs and decoys was calculated.
 The average of silhouette score for the edcs are calculated.